-Kentucky Rental Lease Agreements
+Kentucky Rental Lease Agreement Templates

 The Kentucky Lease Agreements are written contracts completed prior to a tenant (lessee) moving into a rental property.
 The forms ensure the parties understand their rights and obligations and hold the tenant(s) to their obligation to pay rent until the contract’s expiration date (monthly leases not included).
 Although technically negotiable, the terms contained with residential-based leases are often accepted by tenants without argument.
 In comparison, commercial leases are known to change significantly from the time the parties sit down to discuss terms to the moment they sign.